bitmoremedia/mygi/pages/glycemic-index/breads/index.md

 ---
 type: GiDataTablePage
-title: Glycemic Index of Breads
+title: GI of Breads
 description: Glycemic Index of Breads
-dynamicKeyword: of Breads
+keywords: gi of Breads,GI of Breads,Glycemic Index of Breads,glycemic index of Breads,GlycemicIndex of Breads,glycemicindex of Breads
 ---